Shakey's V-League: 2011-16: inclusion of corporate teams

 The Shakey's V-League formally welcomed the participation of corporate and non-collegiate teams starting 2011.

 The Ateneo Lady Eagles won their first Shakey's V-League crown by defeating defending champions Adamson in the Finals of Season 8's First Conference.
 The 2nd Conference for the year was renamed as the Shakey's V-League Open Conference as it was opened to semi-commercial teams with the addition of the Philippine Army, Philippine Navy, Philippine Air Force and Maynilad.
 The Philippine Army won their first Shakey's V-League championship.
 Season 8-Open Conference, Shakey's V-League also aired on GMA Life TV, GMA News TV and GMA Pinoy TV for international viewers.

-Season 9 was locally aired by the AKTV bloc on IBC13 and the Hyper channel.
+Season 9 was locally aired by the AKTV block on IBC and the Hyper channel.

 Beginning its 10th Season, Shakey's V-League's new broadcasting partner was GMA News TV.
-Matches were aired at 1PM to 3PM during weekdays, and 12:45PM to 2:30PM during Saturdays.
+Matches were aired at 1 pm to 3 pm during weekdays, and 12:45 pm to 2:30 pm during Saturdays.
 On May 26, 2013, Shakey's V-League held its first live TV coverage via GMA News TV.
 It is also announced that the Game 3 matches, both for Championship and the Battle for 3rd will be aired live on GMA News TV on June 2, 2013.
 During the Season 10 Open Conference, Cagayan Valley made history as the Lady Rising Suns scored a tournament sweep, winning all matches from the elimination to the Finals en route to the team's first (and only) V-League title with a 2–0 series win over Smart-Maynilad Net Spikers.

 On October 2, 2014, it was reported that a men's division will be included in its 21st conference with four teams.

-On May 24, 2016, it was officially announced that Shakey's V-League will be aired on S+A Channel 23 following an agreement between Sports Vision, Shakey's and ABS-CBN Sports.
+On May 24, 2016, it was officially announced that Shakey's V-League will be aired on S+A following an agreement between Sports Vision, Shakey's and ABS-CBN Sports.